fanoping/DLCV2018SPRING/final/README.md

   * numpy 1.14.2

 ## Dataset
-   * For task 1, FashionMNIST with selected data (2000 training samples with labels / 10000 testing samples with no labels)
+   * For task 1, FashionMNIST with selected data
+       * 2000 training samples with labels
+       * 10000 testing samples with no labels
    * For task 2, Cifar-100
+       * 80 base classes with 500/100 training/testing samples
+       * 20 novel classes with 1/5/10 training samples

 ## Implementation